diogopimenteel/appointment-api/README.md

 ## .env variables :house:

-1. DATABASE_URL= Your MongoDB URL
+1. DATABASE_URL= Your mongoDB URL
+2. DATABASE_TEST_URL= Your mongoDB URL for test
-2. PORT= The port you want to use
+3. PORT= The port you want to use

 ## Using Docker :whale: